 What are the five rules of ordering adjectives?

-This is the fourth of five lessons about Adjectives.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth of five chapters about Adjectives.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explain why it’s important to pay attention to adjectival rules